telerik/ajax-docs/controls/upload/validation/integrated-validation.md

 The **AllowedFileExtensions** property lists the valid file extensions for uploaded files.
 When the **AllowedFileExtensions** property is set, **RadUpload** automatically validates the extensions of selected files, moving any files with disallowed extensions to the **InvalidFiles** collection.

->note You must include the leading dot (".") in the file extension.
+>tip You must include the leading dot (".") in the file extension.
 >